Skip to Content

 The fire dancers were very talented.

-Part of the cultural show involves fire dancers – which are amazing!
-Three dancers are extremely talented and demonstrate the traditional way of dancing with fire.
+Part of the cultural show involves fire dancers – who are amazing!
+The three dancers are extremely talented and demonstrate the traditional way of dancing with fire.
 You just need to see it for yourself!

 To me, the fire dancers were the highlight of my visit to the Fiji Culture Village!
-It is important to note that you must visit in the evening if you want to see fire dancers, they do not perform in the afternoon experiences.
+It is important to note that you must visit in the evening if you want to see the fire dancers, they do not perform as part of the afternoon experience.

 a temple

-There are two different tours available at the Fiji Culture Village, a daytime experience and an evening experience.
+There are two different tours available at the Fiji Culture Village – a daytime and an evening experience.
+Both of them are a wonderful introduction to Fijian culture and really are so much fun!
+Here’s a little more info about them:

 There are a limited number of people who can visit the Fiji Culture Village each day.
 Be sure to book your spot in advance to secure your place!

-Where to Stay in to Visit the Fiji Culture Village
+Where to Stay to Visit the Fiji Culture Village

 Nadi – The Ramada